SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/03-recursion/01-introduction-to-recursion.md

 ## Implementaion

-- Factorial() function below solves the factorial problem by using the recursion algorithm:
+- The factorial () function below solves the factorial problem by using the recursion algorithm:

 ``` java
  public static int Factorial(int n) {